groupefungo/st_pat_cms/_news/2019-09-10-a-new-school-website-2.md

 ---
 layout: post
-title: A New School Website!
+title: A New School Website
 intro_paragraph: >-
   St. Patrick's High School is proud to present to you its new webpage.
 We hope that you find it visually interesting and easier to use.